JimmyGnosis/TileFix/README.md

 Known Bugs/Problems: May introduce graphical issues with user maps that contain creative texture or sprite work.
 It should not introduce issues to the base game.

 # Installation \& Notes

+Interestingly, during the course of doing this I found that some textures from LameDuke actually had better color depth than textures that ended up in the final game.
+Retaining or increasing color depth in all edits was a high priority.